rwth-acis/GaMR/README.md

 # GaMR
-A Gamification Framework for Mixed Reality
+A Gamification Framework for Mixed Reality Training